z1905z/Kaggle-Notebook/README.md

-# Kaggle-Notebook
+# USA State Distributing the Most Vaccines

-USA State Distributing the Most Vaccines https://www.kaggle.com/zeynel7/usa-state-distributing-the-most-vaccines?scriptVersionId=88484643
+https://www.kaggle.com/zeynel7/usa-state-distributing-the-most-vaccines?scriptVersionId=88484643

 **California** was the state that distributed the most vaccines in the past week.